telerik/blazor-docs/components/dropdownlist/filter.md

 By default, the filtering is debounced with 150ms.
 Configure that with the [`FilterDebounceDelay`]({%slug components/dropdownlist/overview%}#parameters) parameter of the component.

+## Placeholder

+By default, the filter input in the popup is empty.
+Set the desired hint in it through the `FilterPlaceholder` parameter.

 ## Filtering Example

 >caption Filtering in the DropDownList